Tips for Leafleting

 Nervousness

 Trust us, nervousness fades once you’ve offered the booklet to a few people.
 Don’t be too concerned about knowing every tiny detail about factory farming, the most current investigation, or every philosophical argument for and against vegetarianism.
 The majority of students will simply accept a booklet and say thank you or decline a booklet and say no thank you anyway.
 Very few will engage you in conversation and even fewer will grill you on facts.
 If you don’t know the answer to a question, it’s much better to admit you don’t know than to try and make up something you may have heard.
-The point is not to out-argue them but to get a booklet in their hands and for them to have a positive image of you as a person and your message of compassion.
+The point is not to win an argument but to get a booklet in their hands and for them to have a positive image of you as a person and your message of compassion.

 Our Most Important Tip: Have Fun!